datenstrom/yellow/STYLEGUIDE.md

 * Repository screenshots/thumbnails should be in PNG image format, e.g. `SCREENSHOT.png`.
 * Repositories should have a flat folder structure, file actions are stored in file `extension.ini`.
 * Keep extensions relatively small, sweet and focused on one thing, if unsure do less.
-* Don't have more than one extension per repository, unless it's a complete website.
+* Don't have more than one extension per repository.

 You should use the following guidelines for your documentation: